 - 1. Access the setup menu tree and select Maintenance > Configure/View > Change Log. - 2.
-Press the VIEW TABLE softkey Del.
-The Log Search screen displays (Figure C-7).
+Press the VIEW TABLE softkey .
+The Log Search screen displays (Figure B-7).
 Note the scroll bar, indicating that a second screen is available.
 Scroll down to see Search Field 2 and its associated data fields.

-Figure C-7: Change Log Search Screen
+Figure B-7: Change Log Search Screen

-- Use the Search Field 1 and Search Field 2 selection boxes and associated data fields to enter specific search information to limit the search, or use the default "find all" asterisk character () to view all records. - 4.
-When the search criteria are set, press the SEARCH softkey ().
-The Log Search View screen (Figure C-8) displays with the search results sorted in chronological order (the oldest record displays first).
+- 3. Use the Search Field 1 and Search Field 2 selection boxes and associated data fields to enter specific search information to limit the search, or use the default "find all" asterisk character (\) to view all records. - 4.
+When the search criteria are set, press the SEARCH softkey (Figure B-8) displays with the search results sorted in chronological order (the oldest record displays first).
 Additional columns of data (User name, Shared Data name, New Value) may be viewed by scrolling to the right.